meta-hub/ministry-of-mods/README.md

 ## For Users

-- Clone this repository into your `HogwartsLegacy/Server/mods/` directory.
+- Clone this repository into your `HogwartsLegacy/Server/plugins/` directory.
-- Check the `resources.json` file to disable any modules you might not want active on your server.
+- Check the `data/resources.json` file to disable any modules you might not want active on your server.
+- Check the `data/config.json` file for any global variables you may want to change.
 - Start your server, and observer the console.
 If no errors are present, the resource should now be running.

 ## For Developers